Info - Project RPX

 Project CRC1: In a first series of studies, data were collected in Germany (N=217), New Zealand (N=224) and Australia (N=272).
 In each country, 4 groups of respondents were defined: people with a "technological", "monetarian", "ecological" or "feminist" orientation, representing societal sub-cultures.
 Participants were asked for judgments on 24 hazards (based on a taxonomy) according to 12 risk aspects (derived from a structural risk perception model).

-Project CRC3: In order to include South-American countries in risk perception research, a data collection in Argentina, Brazil and Chile is underway; using a modified version of the Rohrmann Hazard Evaluation Questionnaire HEQ.
-Currently the first of these studies, in Recife/Brazil (N=160), gets analyzed.
+Project CRC3: In order to include South-American countries in risk perception research, a data collection in Argentina, Brazil and Chile was set up, using a modified version of the Rohrmann Hazard Evaluation Questionnaire HEQ.
+Currently the first of these studies, in BuenosAires/Argentina (N~130), is on hold because of staff amendments.
+The second one, in Recife/Brazil (N=160), was executed successfully.
+The third one, in Santiago/Chile, could not yet be realized.

-Data comparisons for countries, for societal or professional groups and for types of risks yield multifarious differences (click rpx-sampling for the list of samples and click rpx-dat for three result tables; full publication in preparation).
+Data comparisons for countries, for societal or professional groups and for types of risks yield multifarious differences (click rpx-sampling for the list of samples and click rpx-dat1 and rpx-dat2 and rpx-dat3 for three result tables; full publication in preparation).
 The results so far demonstrate the strong influence of socio-psychological factors and the cultural quality of risk evaluations (click rpx-mod for a model in which the principal structure of risk perception process is conceptualized).
+In 2013 a synopsis of the whole research program has been provided.
 The findings are valuable for a better understanding of societal risk controversies and designing comprehensive risk information, communication and education programs.

 BORCHERDING, K., ROHRMANN, B., & EPPEL, T. (1986): A psychological study on the cognitive structure of risk evaluations; p.
 245-262 in: Brehmer, B., Jungermann, H., Lourens, P., & Sevon, G. (Eds.): New directions in research on decision making; Amsterdam: North-Holland.